Frequently Asked Questions¶

 Is there any backup solution?¶

-No centralized backup, as there is no centralized data management in OpenBioMaps.
+No centralised backup, as OpenBioMaps has no centralised data management.
 Each server has its own backup solution, but some servers use each other’s storage capacity for archiving.

 Don’t worry, it’s very easy to get a new password.